Brownian snails with removal die out in one dimension: Proof of Theorem

 for the model without removal (and, therefore, also for the one with removal).
 We have thus localised infection to an interval of linear size.
 We next seek to show that only linearly many particles enter this interval. \paragraph{Linear number of infections} Fix $T$ large enough.
 We next compute the expectation of the number $N$ of particles $p\in\cP$ such that $\min_{t\le T} |B_p(t)|\le C_1T$.
 It is at least $1+2C_1T$ (because of the particles initially present in $[-C_1T, C_1T]$) and at most

 as $T$ is large enough.
-Moreover, $N-1$ is has a Poisson distribution (which is clear from the construction in Appendix~\ref{app}).
+Moreover, the random variable $N-1$ has Poisson distribution with parameter $\mathbb E[N]-1$ (which is clear from the construction in Appendix~\ref{app}).
 We may thus apply a standard concentration result for Poisson variables to $N-1$ (see e.g.\ \cite{Alon16}*{Theorem A.1.15}) to get

 Thus, so far, we know that only linearly many particles may become infected.

 \paragraph{Frequently bounded number of infections} Our next goal is to show that during a linear proportion of the time, only boundedly many particles are infected.
 Consider a truncation of the model in which only the first $20C_1T$ infection events are allowed to occur.
 More precisely, the process is as above until the time when the $20C_1T$-th particle becomes infected, thereafter infection is no longer transmitted and the remaining infections are removed at rate $\alpha$ as usual.
 Note that on the event $\cE_1^c\cap \cE_2^c$, the truncation will not take place until time $T$.
 Let $I'(t)$ be the number of infected particles in the truncated process at time $t$.
 Then, $\int_0^\infty I'(t)\md t$ is stochastically dominated by the sum of $20C_1T$ independent exponential random variables with mean $1/\alpha$.
 By the exponential Markov inequality there exist $c_2,C_2>0$ depending on $\alpha$ and $C_1$ (but not on $T$) such that